-We have heretofore concluded that it is not probable that the conditions relating to a decline in the collective beneficial ownership of Messrs.
+We had heretofore concluded that it was not probable that the conditions relating to a decline in the collective beneficial ownership of Messrs.
 Altman, Beutner and Aspe (and trusts benefiting their families and permitted transferees), a change of control of Evercore or a lack of continued association of Messrs.
-Altman, Beutner and Aspe with Evercore will be achieved, or that the death or disability condition during the employment period will be satisfied.
-Accordingly, we have not been accruing compensation expense relating to these unvested partnership units.
+Altman, Beutner and Aspe with Evercore would be achieved, or that the death or disability condition during the employment period would be satisfied.
+Accordingly, prior to the Follow-On Offering, we had not been accruing compensation expense relating to any unvested Evercore LP partnership units.
+We recorded compensation expense in conjunction with the vesting that occurred due to the Follow-On Offering as described below, and we continue to believe that it is not probable that the remaining conditions relating to vesting of Evercore LP partnership units will be achieved, or that the death or disability condition during the employment period will be satisfied.
+Accordingly, we do not intend to accrue compensation expense in the future relating to the remaining unvested Evercore LP partnership units.